felicityblueish/felicityblueish/README.md

 To spare you the details, I spent the next few months crafting the perfect portfolio.
 It was only after wasting all those months that it struck me: my portfolio website was over-engineered and entirely useless without real projects to show on it.
 A simple truth became clear: I should have devoted those valuable hours to building projects worthy of a portfolio.

 That realization is why I built Aptifolio in 2025.
 I wanted to give developers a way to instantly check the portfolio box so they can immediately focus on writing actual code.
-Instead of wasting months engineering a personal site from scratch, Aptifolio provides a premium portfolio website in just 2 minutes.
-You secure your professional presence on day one, and seamlessly update it as you build real projects as your career advances.
+Instead of spending months building a personal site from scratch, Aptifolio provides a premium portfolio website in just 2 minutes.
+You secure your professional presence on day one, and seamlessly update it as you build real projects.

 Today, Aptifolio solves this trap and much more in completely new ways.
 </blockquote>